networkservicemesh/site/content/docs/concepts/components_description.md

 # Cluster Info K8s
-**Cluster Info K8s** allows NSM to obtain information about the Kubernetes Cluster (for example, cluster, node, pod names) if NSM is deployed in this Kubernetes Cluster.
-This information can be used by other components (for example **Network Service Manager Proxy**).
+**Cluster Info K8s** allows NSM to work with cluster properties: https://github.com/kubernetes-sigs/about-api.
+This component can be used to simplify retrieval of the cluster domain name for **Network Service Manager Proxy**.

 **Image**: https://github.com/networkservicemesh/cmd-cluster-info-k8s